aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/arraysegment/_index.md

 ## ArraySegment class

 Represents a segment of the one-dimensional array.
-Objects of this class should only be allocated using [System::MakeObject()](../makeobject/) function.
-Never create instance of this type on stack or using operator new, as it will result in runtime errors and/or assertion faults.
-Always wrap this class into [System::SmartPtr](../smartptr/) pointer and use this pointer to pass it to functions as argument.
+This type should be allocated on stack and passed to functions by value or by reference.
+Never use [System::SmartPtr](../smartptr/) class to manage objects of this type.

 ```cpp
 template<typename T>class ArraySegment : public System::Object